 No program capable of blocking the selected COM port, is to be running during upgrade procedure.
 This applies in particular to the MMS Server program.

 - 2. Turn on the power to the Controller. - 3.
-From the Windows Start menu select All Programs > ABB Industrial IT 800xA > Engineering > Utilities > Serial Firmware Upgrade.
-The following dialog box will appear.
+Select ABB Start Menu > ABB Industrial IT 800xA > Engineering > Utilities > Serial Firmware Upgrade.
+The dialog as in Figure 42 appears.